Frequently Asked Questions

-How does financial oversight of the Surrey Police Service (SPS) work?
+How does financial oversight of Surrey Police Service (SPS) work?

-As a legislated requirement, the Board has until November 30, 2020 to present a police service budget to the Surrey City Council for consideration.
-The SPS’ financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
-The Board is only responsible for the development of the SPS’ budget and will table budgets as per legislation.
-The information contained in those budgets needs to be ratified by City Council before being made public.
+As a legislated requirement, the Board has until November 30 of each year to present a police service budget to the Surrey City Council for consideration.
+SPS’s financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
+The Board is only responsible for the development and oversight of the SPS budget

-As Surrey grows, the authorized strength of the SPS will be determined by the Board in consultation with the Chief Constable.
+As Surrey grows, the authorized strength of SPS will be determined by the Board in consultation with the Chief Constable.
 The number of officers will reflect the policing model which will be based on the priorities identified through public consultation and by the City.
 Currently, SPS is still in the building phase and is working towards hiring at least 734 officers, which was the strength of the Surrey RCMP, prior to the start of the transition.

 Does SPS need to find new buildings and purchase new cars and equipment?

 Surrey owns or leases all of the building currently occupied by the RCMP.
 As the transition occurs, space will be turned over to SPS as it grows.
 For other equipment such as cars and radios, these items are also paid for by the City of Surrey and through various agreements and arrangements, will be transferred to SPS.

 Yes.
 SPS was established as a bona fide police agency in BC in August 2020.
 Since that time, SPS has hired hundreds of employees and SPS officers are responding to calls for service in Surrey every day.

 In addition, on October 25, 2023, the provincial government passed the Police Amendment Act, 2023, which requires the City of Surrey to provide policing services through a municipal police department (SPS) and gives the Minister the authority to cancel the existing agreement between the Province and the City of Surrey for the RCMP’s services.